- This event has passed.

 Sponsored by Digital Promise

 State assessment data can provide critical information about the efficacy of our schools’ and districts’ instructional programs, but often the way that data is summarized, packaged, and presented hides the real story of student achievement.
-In this edWebinar, Mitch Slater, Co-Founder and CEO of Levered Learning and 20-year veteran teacher and administrator, will discuss the common pitfalls of data analysis and summaries, and present best practices for looking at your school’s or district’s scores.
+In this edWebinar, Mitch Slater, Co-Founder and CEO of Levered Learning and 20-year veteran teacher and administrator, discusses the common pitfalls of data analysis and summaries, and present best practices for looking at your school’s or district’s scores.

 About the Presenters